-You may have heard the word "attraction" in different contexts; it doesn't always relate to a person.
-For example, tourist attractions.
-When someone references that phrase, it's about things that draw in travelers, such as the Eiffel tower in Paris.
-Tourist attractions are exciting to people, and there's something about them that pulls people to those things.
-Tourist attractions are different from attraction-attraction.
-Attraction-attraction relates to the way that people are drawn to each other, but attraction, in a general sense, is about that force and sense of excitement or electricity, regardless of the context.
+You may have heard the word "attraction" in a different context.
+It doesn't always have to relate to a person.
+For example, a “tourist attraction” or “tourist attractions.”
+When someone references a tourist attraction, it's about something that draws in travelers, such as the Eiffel tower in Paris.
+Tourist attractions are exciting to people, and there's something about a tourist attraction that pulls people to those things.
+Tourist attractions are different from attraction attraction.
+Attraction attraction relates to the way that people are drawn to each other, but attraction, in a general sense, is about that force and sense of excitement or electricity, regardless of the context.

 The Different Kinds of Attraction